jrayl/jrayl.github.io/_pages/about.md

 ## Works in Progress
-**Redistribution with Limited Information: Fuel Subsidies and Cash Transfers in Indonesia**
+**Redistribution with Limited Information: Fuel Subsidies and Cash Transfers in Indonesia** (with Budy Resosudarmo)

 **The Effects and Effectiveness of Emergency Price Controls During Natural Disasters** (with Michael Dinerstein, Nadia Lucas, Ishan Nath, and Becky Scurlock)